Vandivier/research-dissertation-case-for-alt-ed/loose-notes.md

 https://www.google.com/search?q=what+are+middle+skills&rlz=1C1GCEB_enUS822US822&oq=what+are+middle+skills&aqs=chrome..69i57j0l5.3632j1j7&sourceid=chrome&ie=UTF-8

-Around the middle of chapter 5, Ken indicates that he sees ikioo as a Nero week measure of intelligence intelligence.
-He indicates that he is a fan of the theory of multiple intelligence.

-Later in chapter 5 he speaks highly of self-directed learning and play for children in elementary school and ostensibly otherwise.
-He name dropped Peter Gray affably.

-About a quarter through chapter 6, can discuss his progressive versus traditional teaching.
-He claims progressive teaching or progressive learning is constituted of self discovery and group activities it’s sort of seems like active learning to me.
-Where traditional learning would be a lecture.

-Can states the distinction between These two is more theoretical than real, and in practice mode most teachers do and should use both.
-For 10, having a good teacher is a critical piece of learning experience.
-Just after describing the difference between progressive and traditional education, Ken gives four qualities of an expert teacher.
-It seems that Kenst conception of the teacher is other than the individual which makes it strange to discuss self learning and I can Stijl frame work

 Towards the middle of Chapter 6 10 references Braxton to talk about a concept called building learning power BLP.
 This seems to be a learning how to learn paradigm were there some sort of accumulation of something called learning power was just sort of like a stock or a capital of some sort.

-Around the middle of Chapter 6 can discuss his mastery learning.
-I don’t think Kaplan adjusts fade out calculations for whether or not the learning was mastery best or not.

-34-35 minutes into chapter 6, Ken Robinson discusses how flipped classrooms cause better outcomes.
-So pedagogies are often causally responsible, not merely asssociated, with outcomes.
-He actually does cite a paper on this topic.
-At 35:01, saying, there was a paper in the late 90s where peer instruction lead to results standard deviations higher than those in traditional courses.
-He says other studies have shown similarly dramatic results.
-In 2012

-# related to idk what
-In chapter 3 Chan has a section specifically on so called alternative education.
-He knows that these are programs designed for students who are having trouble in school or have altogether dropped out.
-This is worn out and some of the academic literature on the topic of alternative education.
-This is a an example of what I’m not talking about when I talk about alternative education.
-So perhaps I need a different term notably the alternative education can refers to often coincides with low performing students.
-It sometimes coincides with Entech or innovative approaches to education, but the goal is to enable low performance students.
-In contrast when I discuss alternative education, I’m very interested in how to unlock the potential of high-performing students.
-I’m not simply interested in facilitating learning for low performing students, although that is interesting, but I am interested equally in allowing high-performing students to reach they were highs that they would never have seen under the traditional model.

-Perhaps, Non-traditional education is a better word for my use case compared to alternative education.

-I could perhaps even utilize an Autre term a more odd term to really distinguish my definition and perhaps bring some positive connotation.
-For example progressive education or something else like that.
-Or innovative education or new education.
-Something that has a semantic appeal to facilitate marketing, Tiffany still take normalization, and to undercut conscious or unconscious bias which would inhibit adoption or a pose my views.
-It very well may deserve a section of a paper on a note about semantics.

-# more evernote dump, finishing UnBound and returning to Craig

 Ch6 39 min mark he discusses creativity, imagination, and innovation in a sensible way.
 He basically calls it applies innovation and goes through some myths such as it’s only ties to art or only certain people have it and it can’t be taught or developed